Easily complete your application with our UAV Sensors.

 Arducopter Altitude Hold with Maxbotix Sonar

-This video shows how arducopter keeps it altitude about the terrain with a Maxbotix Sonar.
+This video shows how arducopter keeps its altitude over the terrain with a Maxbotix Sonar.

 Using UAV Ultrasonic Sensors on a Multi-Copter